-*Learn More – You can find out more about this beloved bandit and other Provençal characters in my new book, Curious Histories of Provence: Tales From the South of France, coming out Summer 2017.
+*More about Provence – You can find out more about this beloved bandit and other Provençal characters in my new book, Curious Histories of Provence: Tales From the South of France.

 *Don’t Miss Anything – If you would like to receive an email every time I post an article (2-3 times per month), sign up to follow my blog.
 You’ll find the button just above my photo.
 And, of course, you can always leave a comment below.
 Thank you for reading.

 Latest posts by Margo Lestz (see all)

 - Rennes-le-Château: A Tiny Town, a Problematic Priest, and a Massive Mystery - 7 February 2019